 your walking speed is crucial to your longevity.

 Diagnosis: Clarke's Test

 It doesn't take rocket science to diagnose PATELLO FEMORAL PAIN SYNDROME.
 The presentation is usually fairly clear.
 Pain whilst kneeling on the kneecap, pain getting up from kneeling or squatting or getting out of a deep chair, pain on the stairs.
 Usually walking on level ground is less of a problem.

-What's to be done?
-Plenty with Chiropractic Help ... incidently if you also have a lower back pain problem, gardening on ONE knee rather than both as this lady is doing would be more comfortable.
+What is to be done?
+Plenty with Chiropractic Help ... incidentally if you also have a lower back pain problem, gardening on ONE knee rather than both as this lady is doing would be more comfortable.

 PATELLO FEMORAL PAIN SYNDROME is one of those conditions that nobody